OpenCDMP/opencdmp.github.io/docs/developers/plugins/deposit.md

    - Define the repository-specific configuration in the `DepositConfiguration` class.

 3. **Use Existing Implementations as Examples**:
-   - You can refer to the [repository-deposit-zenodo](https://github.com/OpenCDMP/repository-deposit-zenodo) project that is part of the OpenCDMP platform (*is mentioned in [supplementary services section](optional-services/deposit-services.md)*) as examples.
+   - You can refer to existing deposit projects that are part of the OpenCDMP platform (*is mentioned in [supplementary services section](optional-services/deposit-services.md)*) as examples.

 5. **Register the Service**:
    - Once your service is implemented and running, register it with the OpenCDMP platform (*for more details see **[Tenant Configuration](admin-guide/tenant-management/tenant-configuration.md)***).
 It will then be available as a repository deposit option for plans.